City of Saskatoon to borrow $3.5M for new garbage bins

 7 people arrested in connection with 2022 drug bust

-Seven people face charged in connection with a multi-million-dollar bust that targeted a variety of offences in Calgary including drug trafficking and money laundering.
+Seven people face charges in connection with a multi-million-dollar bust that targeted a variety of offences in Calgary including drug trafficking and money laundering.

 Edmonton

-Note: A previous version of this story incorrectly stated the borrowing plan would add an additional $419,300 in costs due to interest.
-This is the annual rate of repayment estimated by city administration.
-Based on this projection, the interest would add $693,000 in costs over the 10-year repayment period.